fatimadekmak/mealdrop/README.md

 > `php artisan serve`

 Note:  This installation was tested on different environments (different devices on both wamp and xampp servers) and it was successful.
-If you face any problem creating the database using the install folder, kindly created the database 'mealdrop' manually and import the 'mealdrop.sql' in the sql files folder submitted along with the project.
+If you face any problem creating the database using the install folder, kindly created the database 'mealdrop' manually and import the 'mealdropdb.sql' in the sql files folder submitted along with the project.
+If you face any problem while running the installer.cmd, kindly try running every command at a time to find were the problem occurs.
 You may also contact me on my email: [fatima.k.dokmak@gmail.com]

 ## For testing Purposes